-In recent years, I’ve met people bitter with God for non-fulfilling of Promises.
-I met a lady who was bitter and fume at God for her inability to secure a husband.
-According to her, she has been serving God for a long time.
-Yet, God can’t give her a husband; even though He promised to meet all her needs according to His riches in Glory.
+In recent years I’ve met people bitter with God for non-fulfilling of Promises.
+I met a young lady who was bitter and fume at God for her inability to secure a husband.
+According to her, she has been serving God for a long time, and yet God can’t give her a husband even though He promised to meet all her needs according to His riches in Glory.
 In her words, “I serve the Lord.
-I serve Him with all my heart.
-I hide nothing from Him.
-I didn’t reserve anything.
-I didn’t hold back.
+I serve Him with all my heart without hiding anything neither didn’t I reserve nor hold back anything from him.
 Why can’t He give me a husband?
 Didn’t He said, “The hearts of Kings and Princes are in His hand” why can't He turn men's hearts toward me?"
 Proverbs 21:1

-The second was a close friend, man I call my back-to-back friend, and we both graduated from the university together.
-We became friends because of our common interest in politics.
-Four-five years after graduation, neither of us had a job.
-That’s a little hard to handle for one who loves and serves the Lord.
+The second person I met was a close friend, man I call my back-to-back friend, and we both graduated from the university together.
+We became friends while in the university because of our interest in politics.
+Four-five years after graduation neither of us had a job that’s a little hard to handle for one who loves and serves the Lord.

-"Why can’t the Lord, who controls the world everything help us to find a job?" we could asked severally.
-My friend and I, though in the same situation have different personality type.
-I take life as it comes and worries less.
-I believe my loyalty to the Lord is not because I blessings in return.
+"Why can’t the Lord who controls the world and everything help us to find a job?" my friend and I had to ask severally.
+My friend and I though in the same situation have different personality type.
+I took life as it comes and worries less knowing my loyalty to the Lord shouldn't be because I want His blessings in return.